HerrSchtevie/Journals-of-Jyggalag/Tool Running Guide.md

 These tools **build off one another in a specific sequence**, and must be run in the **order listed above** for everything to function correctly.

 If you’re unsure, just follow the guide **step-by-step, top to bottom** — it’s written in the exact order you should run each tool.

 ---

-### ⚠️ DISCLAIMER – READ THIS FIRST

-Adding any mods to **Journals of Jyggalag** falls under **Rule 11**:
-You are modifying the list **at your own risk**.

-While we’re happy to try and assist in the Discord, the team is **not obligated** to troubleshoot issues caused by your additions or changes.

-Journals of Jyggalag is a **complete modlist**.
-By making alterations, you accept that:

-- Everything this guide explains is **not recommended** unless you have prior modding experience or are willing to experiment and learn on your own.
-- **You are solely responsible** for anything you break while making modifications.
-- If you choose to alter the list, you accept that **you may break your install**, and it's up to **you** to fix it or re-install and start from scratch.

-Proceed with caution.
-You have been warned.

----